Languages of the European Union: Language families

-The vast majority of EU languages belong to the Indo-European family: the three dominant subfamilies are the Germanic, Romance, and Slavic.
-Germanic languages are spoken in central and northern Europe and include Danish, Dutch, English, German, and Swedish.
-Romance languages are spoken in western and southern European regions; they include French, Italian, Portuguese, Romanian, and Spanish.
-The Slavic languages are to be found in central Europe and the Balkans in southern Europe.
-They include Bulgarian, Croatian, Czech, Polish, Slovak, and Slovene.
+The vast majority of the 24 official EU languages belong to the Indo-European family: the three dominant subfamilies are the Germanic, Romance, and Slavic.
+Germanic languages are primarily spoken in central and northern Europe and include Danish, Dutch, English, German, and Swedish.
+Romance languages are mostly spoken in western and southern European regions; they include French, Italian, Portuguese, Romanian, and Spanish.
+The Slavic languages are predominantly found in central Europe and the Balkans in southeastern Europe; they include Bulgarian, Croatian, Czech, Polish, Slovak, and Slovene.
 The Baltic languages, Latvian and Lithuanian; the Celtic languages, including Irish; and Greek are also Indo-European.

-Outside the Indo-European family, Estonian, Finnish, and Hungarian are Uralic languages while Maltese is the only Afroasiatic language with official status in the EU.
+Outside the Indo-European family, Estonian, Finnish, and Hungarian are Uralic languages, while Maltese is the only Afroasiatic language with official status in the EU.

 Writing systems

 Most official EU languages are written in the Latin script.
 The two exceptions are Greek, which is written in the Greek script, and Bulgarian, which is written in Cyrillic script.
 With the accession of Bulgaria to the European Union on 1 January 2007, Cyrillic became the third official script of the European Union, following the Latin and Greek scripts.
-The current design of euro banknotes has the word euro written in both the Latin and Greek (Ευρώ) alphabets; the Cyrillic spelling (Eвро) was added to the new Europa series of banknotes started in 2013 (see Linguistic issues concerning the euro).
+The original design of euro banknotes had the word euro written in both Latin (Euro) and Greek (Ευρώ) letters; the Cyrillic spelling (Eвро) was added to the new Europa series of banknotes starting in 2013 (see Linguistic issues concerning the euro).